MohdSaifulM/js-react-express-crud-hw/README.md

 - style: String
 - img_url: String

-5. Create routes
-  a.
-Show all entries
-  b.
-Show one entry
-  c.
-Create new entry
-  d.
-Edit entry details
-  e.
-Delete an entry
+5. Create routes: Show all, Show one, Create new, Edit and Delete.

 6. Use `npm start` to start a server that will serve up your new application (remember the changes to be made in your package.json).